glennmusa/mock-spacestation/README.md

 **Happy hacking!** Continue reading on for more information about how we built the Genomics experiment on Azure using the HPE SBC2 and the ISS, or how we setup our developer machines with containers to collaborate.

-## An example "Burst Down" workload
+## An Example "Burst Down" Workload

 The Azure Space team's genomics experiment is an example of a solution you could build with these mock-spacestation components: